bendrucker/angular-form-state/README.md

 Form submission can be reattempted an unlimited number of times.
 If you wish to prevent users from resubmitting a form that was successfully sent, for example, you should implement that yourself.
 Submission state (`succeeded`, `failed`, `error`, `pending`) is reset on every new submission attempt and will always reflect the active/most recent submission.

+When the `bdSubmit` expression returns a rejected promise, the error is passed to [`$exceptionHandler`](https://docs.angularjs.org/api/ng/service/$exceptionHandler) which by default logs the error using `console.error`.

 ```js
 $scope.submit = function () {
   // return a promise, probably from $http